sdfedgee/Datafordeleren/README.md

 # Datafordeleren

 Go to the WIKI and read about how to we suggest the new Datafordeler to be implemented.
+Link: https://github.com/WROFF/Datafordeleren/wiki

 Large governmental solutions should be open source and easy to maintain and move between supplies.
 High security and reliability is a prerequisite.